awslabs/cloudformation-accustom/README.md

      return { 'sum' : result }
 ```

-In this configuration, the decorator will check to make sure the properties `key1` and `key2` have been passed by the user, and automatically send a response back to CloudFormation based upon the `event` object.
+In this configuration, the decorator will check to make sure the properties `key1` and `key2` have been passed by the
+user, and automatically send a response back to CloudFormation based upon the `event` object.

-As you can see, this greatly simplifies the developer effort required to get a working custom resource that will correctly respond to CloudFormation.
+As you can see, this greatly simplifies the developer effort required to get a working custom resource that will
+correctly respond to CloudFormation Custom Resource Requests.

 ## The Decorator Patterns

 The most important part of this library are the Decorator patterns.
-These provide Python decorators that can be put around handler functions, or resource specific functions, that prepare the data for ease of usage, and also handle exceptions.
+These provide Python decorators that can be put
+around handler functions, or resource specific functions, that prepare the data for ease of usage.
+These decorators will
+also handle exceptions for you.

 ### `@accustom.decorator()`

 This is the primary decorator in the library.
-The purpose of this decorator is to take the return value of the handler function, and respond back to CloudFormation based upon the input `event` automatically.
+The purpose of this decorator is to take the return value of the handler
+function, and respond back to CloudFormation based upon the input `event` automatically.

 It takes the following options:

 - `enforceUseOfClass` (Boolean) : When this is set to `True`, you must use a `ResponseObject`.
-This is implicitly set to true if no Lambda Context is provided.
+This is implicitly set
+  to true if no Lambda Context is provided.
-- `hideResourceDeleteFailure` (Boolean) : When this is set to `True` the function will return `SUCCESS` even on getting an Exception for `Delete` requests.
+- `hideResourceDeleteFailure` (Boolean) : When this is set to `True` the function will return `SUCCESS` even on getting
+  an Exception for `Delete` requests.
-- `redactConfig` (accustom.RedactionConfig) : For more details on how this works please see "Redacting Confidential Information From Logs"
+- `redactConfig` (accustom.RedactionConfig) : For more details on how this works please see "Redacting Confidential
+  Information From Logs"
-- `timeoutFunction` (Boolean): Will automatically send a failure signal to CloudFormation before Lambda timeout provided that this function is executed in Lambda.
+- `timeoutFunction` (Boolean): Will automatically send a failure signal to CloudFormation before Lambda timeout
+  provided that this function is executed in Lambda.

 Without a `ResponseObject` the decorator will make the following assumptions:
 - if a Lambda Context is not passed, the function will return `FAILED`
-- if a dictionary is passed back, this will be used for the Data to be returned to CloudFormation and the function will return `SUCCESS`.
+- if a dictionary is passed back, this will be used for the Data to be returned to CloudFormation and the function will
+  return `SUCCESS`.
 - if a string is passed back, this will be put in the return attribute `Return` and the function will return `SUCCESS`.
 - if `None` or `True` is passed back, the function will return `SUCCESS`
 - if `False` is passed back, the function will return `FAILED`

 ### `@accustom.rdecorator()`

-This decorator, known as the "Resource Decorator" is used when you break the function into different resources, e.g. by making a decision based upon which `ResourceType` was passed to the handler and calling a function related to that resource.
+This decorator, known as the "Resource Decorator" is used when you break the function into different resources, e.g.
+by making a decision based upon which `ResourceType` was passed to the handler and calling a function related to that
+resource.

 It takes the following option:
-- `decoratorHandleDelete` (Boolean) : When set to `True`, if a `Delete` request is made in `event` the decorator will return a `ResponseObject` with a with `SUCCESS` without actually executing the decorated function.
+- `decoratorHandleDelete` (Boolean) : When set to `True`, if a `Delete` request is made in `event` the decorator will
+  return a `ResponseObject` with a with `SUCCESS` without actually executing the decorated function.
-- `genUUID` (Boolean) : When set to `True`, if the `PhysicalResourceId` in the `event` is not set, automatically generate a UUID4 and put it in the `PhysicalResoruceId` field.
+- `genUUID` (Boolean) : When set to `True`, if the `PhysicalResourceId` in the `event` is not set, automatically
+  generate a UUID4 and put it in the `PhysicalResoruceId` field.
-- `expectedProperties` (Array or Tuple) : Pass in a list or tuple of properties that you want to check for before running the decorated function.
+- `expectedProperties` (Array or Tuple) : Pass in a list or tuple of properties that you want to check for before
+  running the decorated function.
 If any are missing, return `FAILED`.

 The most useful of these options is `expectedProperties`.
-With it is possible to quickly define mandatory properties for your resource and fail if they are not included.
+With it is possible to quickly define mandatory properties
+for your resource and fail if they are not included.

 ### `@accustom.sdecorator()`
 This decorator is just a combination of `@accustom.decorator()` and `@accustom.rdecorator()`.
-This allows you to have a single, stand-alone resource handler that has some defined properties and can automatically handle delete.
-The options available to it is the combination of both of the options available to the other two Decorators, except for `redactProperties` which takes an accustom.StandaloneRedactionConfig object instead of an accustom.RedactionConfig object.
+This allows you to have a
+single, stand-alone resource handler that has some defined properties and can automatically handle delete.
+The options
+available to it is the combination of both of the options available to the other two Decorators, except for
+`redactProperties` which takes an accustom.StandaloneRedactionConfig object instead of an accustom.RedactionConfig
+object.
 For more information on `redactProperties` see "Redacting Confidential Information From Logs".

-The other important note about combining these two decorators is that `hideResourceDeleteFailure` becomes redundant if `decoratorHandleDelete` is set to `True`.
+The other important note about combining these two decorators is that `hideResourceDeleteFailure` becomes redundant if
+`decoratorHandleDelete` is set to `True`.

 ## Response Function and Object
 The `cfnresponse()` function and the `ResponseObject` are convenience function for interacting with CloudFormation.

 ### `cfnresponse()`
 `cfnresponse()` is a traditional function.
-At the very minimum it needs to take in the `event` and a status, `SUCCESS` or `FAILED`.
-In practice this function will likely not be used very often outside the library, but it is included for completeness.
+At the very minimum it needs to take in the `event` and a status, `SUCCESS`
+or `FAILED`.
+In practice this function will likely not be used very often outside the library, but it is included for
+completeness.
 For more details look directly at the source code for this function.

 ### `ResponseObject`
 The `ResponseObject` allows you to define a message to be sent to CloudFormation.
-It only has one method, `send()`, which uses the `cfnresponse()` function under the hood to fire the event.
-A response object can be initialised and fired with:
+It only has one method, `send()`,
+which uses the `cfnresponse()` function under the hood to fire the event.
+A response object can be initialised and
+fired with:

 ```python
 import accustom